isinaltinkaya/WPSG2022/thetas_tajima.md

 This exercise revolves around obtaining site frequency spectra from two different populations and see if we can find any signs of selection.

 The input data is simulated bcf files and represents the chr20 in a European population.
-The simulation has been done using an average per site depth of 10 and an error rate of 0.005.
+The simulation has been done using an error rate of 0.005.

 # Site frequency spectrum and VCF files